 A break-even point (BEP) — in accounting and finance — is the term defining the stage of business development when the revenue you make equals the costs.
-Putting it another way, it is a point when you already aren’t making losses but aren’t getting profit yet and an accounting services company can always help you to figure out when this moment happens.
+Putting it another way, it is a point when you already aren’t making losses but aren’t getting profit yet and an accounting services provider can always help you to figure out when this moment happens.

 What is the break-even point for?